Creating a Dedicated 5GHz AirPort Network

 Generally speaking, you should use the 5GHz band under nearly all circumstances.
 You can reserve the 2.4GHz band for those times when you’re working in area located far away from the AirPort, and for older devices that don’t support 5GHz.
 This tutorial explains how to create separate networks for each band.

 How to Create a Dedicated 5GHz Network with an AirPort Base Station

-Ready to take the plunge and create seperate wireless networks for the 2.4GHz and 5GHz bands?
-Here's how to create a dedicated 5GHz network with your AirPort base station:
+Ready to take the plunge and create separate wireless networks for the 2.4GHz and 5GHz bands?
+Here’s how to create a dedicated 5GHz network with your AirPort base station: